ervette/sudoku/README.md

       * Once downloaded, double-click on the installer file and follow the prompts to complete the installation process.
       * Once installed, open a terminal and type "rustc --version" to verify that Rust is installed correctly.

-2. Use console to type 'git clone https://github.com/ervette/sudoku.git' to download the game
+**2. Use console to type 'git clone https://github.com/ervette/sudoku.git' to download the game**

-3. Use console to type 'cd sudoku' to enter the game directory
+**3. Use console to type 'cd sudoku' to enter the game directory**

-4. Use console to type 'cargo build; cargo run;' To build and run the application
+**4. Use console to type 'cargo build; cargo run;' To build and run the application**

 ## License